Home Appraisals: A Buyer's Guide

 When Should You Get an Appraisal?

 Typically, home buyers and lenders will wait until the home is in escrow before getting a home appraisal.
 Often, the appraisal will be arranged by the mortgage lender, but the payment for the appraisal often comes out of the home buyer's pocket.
 Appraisals cost on average between $300 and $400.
 For large and multi-family properties, the appraisal may cost more.
-The payment of the appraisal is usually paid after the service is performed or is paid as a part of closing costs when the home closes.
+The payment of the appraisal is usually paid before the service is performed or is paid as part of closing costs when the home closes.

 Home buyers do not have to get an appraisal when they're paying in cash, because they're not getting money from a lender.
 However, an appraisal may still be a smart investment, to ensure that the home being purchased is truly worth the price being paid.